 Batman is probably the most famous Superhero of all time.
 The impact Batman has had on pop culture has been extremely significant.
 Multiple movies, TV shows and Video Games have all been made starring the Dark Knight.
-But who is the creator of Batman?
+But who created Batman?
 The answer is not as simple as you might think.

 The Creator of Batman